tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/常见问题/数据安全_intl_en.md

 ## FAQs About Keys

-### Where can I find the key information such as APPID, SecretId, and SecretKey?
+### How can I view my key information including APPID, SecretId, and SecretKey?

 The second half of a bucket name is the APPID.
 You can check it by logging in to the [COS Console](https://console.cloud.tencent.com/cos5/bucket).
 To view SecretId and SecretKey, log in to the CAM Console and go to [API Key Management](https://console.cloud.tencent.com/cam/capi).